 Our "You First" mission permeates every level of our organization.
 We have designed our hiring, training and retention strategies such that our more than 9,000 employees, united by our culture, are empowered to deliver superior customer experiences.
 We invest heavily in our leaders by conducting 11 weeks of training for all managers, including a one-week First Watch Academy of Restaurant Management ("F.A.R.M.") program held at our Home Office in University Park, Florida, where each of our managers-in-training is immersed in our culture, vision and mission.
-Our restaurant-level general manager turnover averaged 19.3% in fiscal 2019, which is meaningfully lower than the industry-reported average of 43%.
-A five-year longitudinal study of employee surveys on Glassdoor published in 2019 ranked us #1 for work/life balance and among the top five employers in the restaurant industry.
+Our restaurant-level general manager turnover averaged 20.3% in fiscal 2019, which is meaningfully lower than the industry-reported average of 43% reported by Restaurant Insider.
+A five-year longitudinal study of employee surveys on Glassdoor published in June 2019 by William Blair ranked us #1 for work/life balance and among the top five employers in the restaurant industry.